Updated on 08/07/21

 These types of investigations have already started, as evidenced by the investigation into Cambridge Analytica and how they helped swing the USA election and even the Brexit vote, which can be explained by watching the Cambridge Analytica Netflix documentary.

-The key takeaway is that more data detective jobs are just around the corner.
+The key takeaway is that more data detective jobs are just around the corner, and you can learn more about data science ethics and data privacy in our course by the University of Michigan.

 #9: Gene experts/portfolio managers